The Sunshine Coast: A complete guide

 The first is Australia Zoo, the large wildlife park made famous by Steve Irwin.
 It has been going in some form since 1970 and has dozens of species on display from Australia and around the world.

 The other attraction is much older – the Glasshouse Mountains.
-These 14 mountains were formed by molten rock more than 25 million years ago and each have a distinctive shape.
+These 14 mountains were formed by molten rock more than 25 million years ago and each has a distinctive shape.
 There are walking trails around and up some of the peaks.

 Glasshouse Mountains Lookout, Sunshine Coast